Bixi81/COVID-19/README.md

-# COVID-19 Cases in Germany
+# COVID-19: Cases and Deaths in Germany

 *Last update: 10 April 2020*